lithnet/access-manager-docs/help-and-support/app-pages/authentication-page.md

 # Authentication configuration page

-The Access Manager web service allows you to choose one of several different types of authentication providers.
+The Access Manager web service allows you to choose one of several types of authentication providers.
 It is recommended to use modern authentication using a mechanism such as OpenID Connect, where an identity provider can provider high assurance authentication utilizing passwordless or multifactor authentication.

 Access Manager supports modern identity providers such as Azure AD and Okta out of the box.

 ## OpenID Connect

 OpenID Connect is the preferred authentication provider.
 Coupled with a modern IDP like Azure AD or Okta, you can provide strong authentication to your application, backed up by multifactor authentication.
-See the guides for setting up Access Manager to work with[ Azure AD](../../configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) or [Okta](../../configuration/setting-up-authentication/setting-up-authentication-with-okta.md).
+See the guides for setting up Access Manager to work with [Azure AD](../../configuration/setting-up-authentication/setting-up-authentication-with-azure-ad.md) or [Okta](../../configuration/setting-up-authentication/setting-up-authentication-with-okta.md).

 Using OpenID Connect requires that your identity provider pass a `upn` claim containing the on-premises Active Directory UPN of your users.

 ### Sign out mode
-When the users clicks the logout button, you can choose for them to be logged out of the application, or have Access Manager request that the user be signed out of the IDP (where supported by the IDP).
+When users click the logout button, you can choose for them to be logged out of the application, or have Access Manager request that the user be signed out of the IDP (where supported by the IDP).

 ![](../../images/ui-page-authentication-oidc-azure.png)

 ## WS-Federation

-WS-Federation can be used to delegate the authentication process to an on-prem ADFS or similar product.
+WS-Federation can be used to delegate the authentication process to an on-premises ADFS or similar product.
 Read the [setup guide](../../configuration/setting-up-authentication/setting-up-authentication-with-adfs.md) for configuring Access Manager to work with ADFS.

 Using WS-Federation requires that your identity provider pass a `upn` claim containing the on-premises Active Directory UPN of your users.